 I use coconut oil mixed with raw honey, jojoba oil and rosa mosqueta oil, with palmarosa, rosewood, chamomile, rose, sandalwood and other wonderful essential oils mixed in to moisturize and condition the skin on my face and neck.
 All these oils, both the fixed oils and the essential oils, are non-comedogenic, and are as good for young skin as they are for older skin.

 In the summer.
-I keep a spritzer filled with a mixture of a few drops of one or two "cooling" essential oils, like mint, mixed in a half-cup of witch hazel stirred into distilled water.
+I keep a spritzer filled with a mixture of a few drops of one or two "cooling" essential oils, like mint or geranium, mixed in a half-cup of witch hazel stirred into distilled water.
 This cools, refreshes and lightly scents my skin.
 It does need to be shaken before use.
-In the winter, I mix several drops of "warming" essential oils like ginger and cardamon into coconut oil, or a mixture of fixed oils, and smooth this oil lightly over my skin to protect and scent it.
+In the winter, I mix several drops of "warming" essential oils like ginger or cardamon into coconut oil, or a mixture of fixed oils, and smooth this oil lightly over my skin to protect and scent it.

 The finishing touch: a dab of perfume.

 They work on the physical level by addressing specific areas or systems in the body, and on an emotional level by addressing specific areas within the brain.

 They also stimulate the limbic area of the brain, which is associated with memory and emotions, and they affect other organisms nearby - including your family, friends, coworkers, and any animals in your home.

 Lavender * Oregano

 Red Thyme * Blue Mallee Eucalyptus